usabilla/usabilla-u4a-android-sdk/README.md

 By default, the user can remove any screenshot attached to the feedback form.
 You can force the user to submit a screenshot in his feedback form by calling `UBFormClient.setIsScreenshotForced(true);`.

-## Communication with the SDK
+## Communication with the App
 The SDK communicates with the main app trough a broadcasts.
 Specifically, the SDK will send out these broadcasts:
 - `"com.usabilla.closeForm"` when the user wants the form to be closed or to disappear
 - `"com.usabilla.redirectToPlayStore"` when the user wants to open the Play Store on the app's page

+## External Navigation
 It is possible to hide the default navigation and cancel button in the SDK and provide your own (ex. in the action bar).

 To do so you must:
 - set `form.hideDefaultNavigationButton(true);`  and `form.hideCancelButton(true);`
 - call `form.getTextForMainButton()` to get the text for your navigation button.
 - when the user presses your navigation button, call `form.navigationButtonPushed()`.
 This method will also return the text for the navigation button (it could change from "Next" to "Submit")